google-deepmind/deepmind-research/tvt/README.md

 ## Installation

 TVT package installation and training can run using: `tvt/run.sh`.
+This will use all default flag values for the training script `tvt/main.py`.
+See the section on running experiments below for launching with non-default flags.

+Note that the default installation uses tensorflow without gpu.
+Replace `tensoflow` by `tensorflow-gpu` in `tvt/requirements.txt` to use tensorflow with gpu.

 ## Differences between this implementation and the paper